uclaacm/studio-intro-tutorials/Roll a Ball/README.md

 ```
 ## Setting up the camera
 ![Screenshot](Screenshots/image7.png)
 If you enter *Play Mode*, the ball should move when pressing the appropriate input controls, but the camera does not follow correctly.
-To resolve this, we need to add a camera controller script.
+To resolve this, we need to add a camera controller script.<br>

 ```csharp
 using System.Collections;